You’ve spent weeks preparing paperwork for your mortgage application. Now that you’re pre-approved for a loan, it’s time to talk numbers.

 Perhaps your credit score was in shambles, and you were forced to take out a government-backed loan that requires you to carry PMI for the duration of the loan.
-Or maybe you got stuck with a conventional loan from a private lender that requires PMI until the LTV ratio reaches 70 percent.
+Or maybe you got stuck with a conventional loan from a private lender that requires PMI until the LTV ratio reaches 70%.

 Either way, refinancing your loan with laxer PMI restrictions may be a better option.
 But be sure to run the numbers to confirm that the new loan will not cost you more over time.
-(Remember, extending or resetting the loan term will give the lender more time to collect interest from you).
+(Remember, extending or resetting the loan term allows the lender more time to collect interest from you).

-Some lenders offer mortgage products that allow you to make a small down payment and not have to pay for PMI.
+Some lenders also offer mortgage products that allow you to make a small down payment and not have to pay for PMI.
 Bank of America’s “Affordable Loan Solution” mortgage product is a great example.

 6. Ask about exemptions

-7. Consult with the lender
+7. Consult the lender

 Still no luck?
 Reach out to the lender to inquire about other ways to stop paying PMI.
 They may know of tips and tricks on how to get rid of PMI that may not be obvious to the average borrower.